Enterprise Agreement

 Real-World Observations from SAMexpert Clients

-Organisations moving from EA to MCA‑E without negotiation saw 10–30% cost increases.
-Azure MACC transitions introduced billing complexity, but enabled better visibility.
-Some clients lost track of licence scope due to the modular, evergreen model.
-Regulated industries needed active enforcement of DPA and regional compliance terms.
+Organisations moving from EA to MCA-E without negotiation saw 10–30% cost increases.
+Some lost track of licence scope due to the modular, evergreen model.
+Without the annual true-up checkpoint, entitlements drifted.
+Azure MACC transitions required operational adjustment but improved spend visibility once bedded in.

 Frequently Asked Questions

 Is MCA‑E mandatory for all Microsoft customers now?
-No, but Microsoft is pushing most mid-sized and new enterprise customers toward MCA‑E, especially those under 2,400 seats.
+No, but Microsoft is pushing most mid-sized and new enterprise customers toward MCA-E, especially those with fewer than 2,400 seats.
 EA renewals are increasingly limited.

 Can I still negotiate pricing under MCA‑E?
-Yes, but it must be done per subscription.
-There are no automatic volume discounts like EA: each pricing element requires separate negotiation.
+Yes, but it must be done on a per-subscription basis.
+There are no automatic volume discounts: each pricing element requires separate negotiation.

 How do I manage MACC commitments under MCA‑E?
 MACC terms are subscription-based.
 You define your Azure commitment, negotiate pricing, and track consumption via the Azure Plan.
-Rollover and ramp-up terms need to be built in when you sign the agreement.
+Rollover and ramp-up terms must be included in the agreement.

 Does MCA‑E offer the same audit protection as EA?
-Audit rights are still present but operate through modular product-level enforcement rather than annual EA true-ups.
+Audit rights remain, but are exercised through modular product-level enforcement rather than annual EA true-ups.
 This requires more proactive internal governance.

 Final Word from SAMexpert